-- The minimum setback distance should be 50 feet if no deviation survey is available, or 40 feet if a survey is available.
-Greater setback distances may be needed when the depth of cover exceeds 700 feet. - The setback distance should be large enough to mitigate risks associated with the cumulative impact of the following four factors: - 1.
-Well Deviation (WD): - a.
-When no deviation survey is available, WD=H\tan(2°) when H is less than 1,000 feet, and WD=H\tan(2.5°) when H is greater than 1,000 feet. - b.
-When there is a deviation survey, WD=H\tan(0.2°) for all depths.
-(The mine operator may replace this value with the actual error value for the gyro instrument.) - 2.
+The setback distance should be large enough to mitigate risks associated with the cumulative impact of the following four factors:

+- 1. Well Deviation (WD): - a.
+When no deviation survey is available, WD=Htan(2.2°) when H is less than 1,000 feet, and WD=Htan(2.7°) when H is greater than 1,000 feet. - b.
+When there is a deviation survey, WD=Htan(0.2°) for all depths.
+(The mine operator may replace this value with a known, tool-specific error value.) - 2.
 Surveying Error (SE): Site-specific criteria based on the operator's survey methods. - 3.
-Mining Error (ME): If the mine operator uses appropriate precautions, such as the "Best Practices" described below, then 5 feet may serve as a reasonable approximation of this error. - 4.
+Mining Error (ME): If the mine operator uses appropriate precautions, then 5 feet may serve as a reasonable approximation of this error. - 4.
 Pillar Rib Weathering and Peak Stress Avoidance Setback (SA): Thirteen feet is adequate to prevent a well from encountering weathering or high-deformation zones near the pillar rib.